hukaixuan19970627/yolov5_obb/docs/install.md

 * PyTorch ≥ 1.7
 * CUDA 9.0 or higher

-I have tested the following versions of OS and softwares：
+I have tested the following versions of OS and software：
 * OS：Ubuntu 16.04/18.04
 * CUDA: 10.0/10.1/10.2/11.3